 Of course, it’s important to look after the planet.
 However, it’s also important to know which methods to try and which methods are just too much stress, time and money.
 You can be eco-friendly without the hassle; it’s just a case of knowing how to go about it.
 Below is a guide to the pros and cons of running an eco-friendly home and the best ways to go about it.

 By running a home that’s eco-friendly, you’ll help to reduce the amount of pollution that your home produces.
 You’ll also be able to cut how much electricity and gas you use.
 This means that you’ll automatically lower your energy costs, as you’ll be using less electricity and gas.
 And so, will have a larger amount of spare money each month.
+You might also be able to take advantage of various tax deductions and credits depending on the new criteria set forth by the GOP's tax plan, which can ultimately save you more money in the long run.

 By taking steps to be greener, you’ll teach others about the importance of helping to save the planet.
 You may not realise it, but what you’re doing in your home may influence others to become more eco-friendly.
 The more people who take being green seriously, the better.